sasanvakili/nonlinearBayesian4Wiener/README.md

 This repository provides a MATLAB library for Bayesian estimation and active input design in Wiener models.
 It includes:

-- An affine minimum mean-squared-error (MMSE) estimator for the unknown observation-model parameters;
+- An affine minimum mean-squared-error (MMSE) estimator for the *unknown* observation-model parameters;
-- Dual estimators for joint learning of the latent state and unknown parameters;
+- Dual estimators for joint learning of the *unknown* parameters and *latent* variables;
 - An active-learning algorithm for optimal input design, based on:
   > S. Vakili, M. Mazo Jr., and P. Mohajerin Esfahani, *Optimal Bayesian Affine Estimator and Active Learning for the Wiener Model*, arXiv preprint arXiv:2504.05490, 2025.